-Over the last 2 years I have worked with a range of people wanting to start a business with varied results.
-Some went really far, started their business and are doing well today.
+Over the last two years, I have worked with a range of people wanting to start a business with varied results.
+Some went far, started their business and are doing well today.
 Some never got it off the ground.

-At this time of the year I think about my goals and ambitions and start planning for the coming year.
-Going through the results I feel this last year something was very different.
-I don’t feel that I made much headway or that I made a difference.
+At this time of the year, I think about my goals and ambitions and start planning for the coming year.
+Going through the results, I feel this last year something was very different.
+I don’t think that I made much headway or that I made a difference.
 Something is missing.

 It means to show and prove to them that it can be done.
-It means to create a positive impact that changes their lives.
+It means to create a positive impact that changes my client’s lives.

-What can I do different and will I really have any impact on the results at all?
+What can I do different, and will I have any impact on the results at all?

 What kind of relationship did I have with my clients?

-I worked with lots of different people from students, young professionals, housewives or house-men all the way up to pensioners.
-I love this very much, but it makes it difficult to filter out what really works and what doesn’t, because each group has different requirements.
-I don’t believe that age, profession or education makes a big difference in anyones ability to succeed, but I do believe that it is much more a question of believing in yourself.
-Also being at the right stage of your life and the environment your living in are major factors.
-This will have a strong impact in anyone’s decision to start a business and their chances of success.
+I worked with lots of different people from students, young professionals, housewives or house-men up to pensioners.
+I love this very much, but it makes it challenging to filter out what works and what doesn’t because each group has different requirements.
+I don’t believe that age, profession or education makes a big difference in anyone’s ability to succeed, but I do think that it is much more a question of believing in yourself.
+Also being at the right stage of your life and the environment your living in are significant factors.
+It will have a substantial impact on anyone’s decision to start a business and their chances of success.

 Looking at the variety of clients I had, I decided to be more precise and to niche-down in my choice of clients.
-It is time to make a decision with who I want to work the most.
+It is time to decide who I want to work the most.

 - I want to make a real difference to the world and the people living in it.